 Supporters of HB 2362 say it would limit those broad requests in addition to adding privacy protections.
 The proposal requires individuals to give specific details on footage sought, such as the name of an individual depicted in the footage and a police case number, among others.
 It also allows agencies to require most people to pay for the redaction work.

 “This is a huge issue because we have all of this content,” Perry said in support of the legislation at the Jan.
 14 public hearing.
-“We don’t have the technology that really makes it efficient to produce this
+“We don’t have the technology that really makes it efficient to produce this at this point.”

 In the wake of Taylor’s shooting, some community members demanded that the officers involved be criminally charged, and the city’s police chief be fired.